Estimated reading time: 10 minutes

 - When will you grocery shop for Thanksgiving dinner?

-These are the questions you should be asking yourself before committing to invite friends and family over for Thanksgiving Dinner.
+These are the questions you should ask yourself before inviting friends and family for Thanksgiving Dinner.

-Let’s have a look at each of the above questions and break them down so they are easy to understand.
+Let’s look at the above questions and break them down so they are easy to understand.

 Thanksgiving Dinner Date

-Not everyone celebrates Thanksgiving the second week in October, and you don’t have to.
+Not everyone celebrates Thanksgiving in the second week of October, and you don’t have to.

-If you have plans on Thanksgiving day and want to host another day that is perfectly fine however consider that some guests may have to work.
+If you have plans on Thanksgiving day and want to host another day, that is fine; however, consider that some guests may have to work.

-Sticking to Thanksgiving Day is optimal; whoever can come and you prepare your feast accordingly.
+Sticking to Thanksgiving Day is optimal; whoever can come, you can prepare your feast accordingly.

 Sending Thanksgiving Invitations